-DNS name (optional)

-Name of the DNS server (FQDN) for the connection.
+DNS name (optional) Name of the DNS server (FQDN) for the connection.
 This optional field does not identify the DHCP server but the firewall.
 If this field has been entered and the external DHCP server has the option of automatically updating the DNS server, the DHCP server will automatically update the DNS server with the name and the IP address provided by the firewall.

-This name consists of 6 bytes in hexadecimal separated by :

-Requested lease time (seconds)

-Period during which the IP address is kept before renegotiation.

-Request domain name servers from the DHCP server and create host objects

-If this option is selected, the firewall will retrieve DNS servers from the DHCP server it contacts (access provider, for example) to obtain its IP address.

-Two objects will be dynamically created in the object database upon the selection of this option: Firewall\<interface name>\dns1 and Firewall\<interface name\dns2.
-They can then be used in the configuration of the DHCP service.
-So, if the Firewall provides the users on its network with a DHCP service, the users will also benefit from the DNS servers given by the access provider.
+This name consists of 6 bytes in hexadecimal separated by : Requested lease time (seconds) Period during which the IP address is kept before renegotiation.
+Request domain name servers from the DHCP server and create host objects If this option is selected, the firewall will retrieve DNS servers from the DHCP server in contacts (access provider, for example) to obtain its IP address.
+Two objects will be dynamically created in the object database upon the selection of this option: Firewall <interface name="">dns1 and Firewall<interface name_dns2.="" they<br="">can then be used in the configuration of the DHCP service.
+So, if the Firewall provides the users on its network with a DHCP service, the users will also benefit from the DNS servers given by the access provider.</interface></interface> 1 NOTE